 Alex Groves is a British composer and curator working across contemporary classical and electronic music.
 His work blends classical instruments, ambient textures and live-processed electronics to create uncanny soundworlds where the line between acoustic and electronic, real and imagined becomes blurred.

-Most recently, Alex self-released Curved Form (St Endellion) - an electronic reworking of a piece originally commissioned by the Manchester Collective - which was inspired by the work of artists Barbara Hepworth and Bridget Riley, and the vivid colours of the Cornish coastline.
-Other recent work includes commissions for the National Opera Studio, London Contemporary Orchestra and Crash Ensemble, music theatre works for English Touring Opera and ERRATICA, and residencies with Handel & Hendrix in London, Snape Maltings, Endelienta, Wild Plum Arts and the New Amsterdam Composers Lab.
+Most recently, Alex self-released A Single Form - an electronic piece inspired by the monolithic sculptures of Barbara Hepworth and created from high-processed field recordings of the reed beds at Snape Maltings.
+Other recent work includes commissions for the Manchester Collective, London Contemporary Orchestra and Crash Ensemble, music theatre works for English Touring Opera and Patrick Eakin Young, and residencies with Handel & Hendrix in London, Snape Maltings, Endelienta, Wild Plum Arts and the New Amsterdam Composers Lab.

 Alongside composing, Alex runs SOLO - a unique platform for leading contemporary classical soloists such as Daniel Pioro, Eliza McCarthy and Joby Burgess to explore the music they love in an intimate setting.
-Each gig features an eclectic setlist packed with formative influences, dream collaborations and new adventures, and is a chance for the audience to engage with the performers on a more personal level.
+Each gig features an eclectic setlist packed with formative influences, dream collaborations and new adventures, and gives audiences the chance to engage with the performers on a more personal level.

 His music has been presented at the Barbican Centre, Sage Gateshead, Royal Opera House, V&A, Union Chapel, National Theatre Studio and King's Place, broadcast on NTS Radio, BBC Radio 3 and BBC Radio 6 Music, and released on Nonclassical and Bedroom Community.

 Alex is supported by Arts Council England and PRS Foundation's The Open Fund.